Steve Balmer indicates significant shift for MicrosoftBy Ryan Noik 10 October 2012 | Categories: news

-However, perhaps in a bid to make it clear that the company was not abandoning or rejecting its third party friends, Balmer continued that the company would continue to work with a vast ecosystem of partners to deliver a broad spectrum of Windows PCs
+However, perhaps in a bid to make it clear that the company was not abandoning or rejecting its third party friends, Balmer continued that the company would continue to work with a vast ecosystem of partners to deliver a broad spectrum of Windows PCs, tablets and smartphones.

 Bridging the divide between devices created by Microsoft, and those co-created in partnership though, was the all important services.